 Course Completion Requirements: Participants are required to attend the entire training.
 Partial credits cannot be issued.
-Attendance is taken through the use of electronic logs, and a post-training evaluation form must be completed in order to receive social work CE credits.
-For psychology CE credits, completion of the evaluation is strongly encouraged, but if you are seeking New York State Education Department psychology credit hours then you are required to complete an evaluation.
-If you do not wish to complete the evaluation but desire to receive non- New York State Education Department psychology CEs, please contact the POC after the training event.
+Attendance is taken through the use of electronic logs, and a post-training evaluation form must be completed in order to receive ACE social work CE credits.
+For other CE credits, completion of the evaluation is strongly encouraged, but if you do not wish to complete the evaluation, please contact the training event's POC after the training event.